BiaCode9/Music-Trivia-Mayhem/README.md

 ## Project Description

-My website / app will be a true or false music trivia quiz.
+A website / app consisting of a music trivia true or false quiz.

 ## API and Data Sample